craigtrupp/Educational-Data-Python-Items/SharpSight/ssight_sect_rev.md

 ## **SharpSight**
 Below is a guide to the items within the repository for quick lookup.
-The course also used **anki** flashcards for
+The course also used **anki** flashcards for syntax reminders and testing

 ### **Python** 🐍
 #### **`Base Python I`**